Kelp tea: Korea

-Either dried kelp powder or julienned kelp can be used to make the tea.
+Either dried kombu powder or julienned kombu (typically of the species Saccharina japonica) can be used to make the tea.

 Powdered tea can be made by pan-frying and pounding cleaned and dried kelp.
 For a cup of hot water, two to three spoons of kelp powder is used.
 Optionally, sugar or honey can be added.

 Alternatively, around 30 g of cleaned kelp pieces are infused in 300-500 ml of hot water.
 The kelp slices are removed after infusing, and salt is added to taste.